 US2 Authorised researchers should be able to select the EISCAT_3D data they are interested in for download or for analysis.
 US3 Authorised researchers should be able to browse reference applications in the portal, select an application for use, feed their data in (from US2), visualise or download the analysis result.

-Cloud (EGI or CSC), EGI Workload Manager, EGI HTC, EGI Data Transfer (possibly with Rucio), B2SHARE, EGI Check-in
+Cloud (OpenStack at CSC), EGI Workload Manager, EGI HTC, EGI Data Transfer (possibly with Rucio), B2SHARE, EGI Check-in, EGI Notebooks

 Containers, dCache